hermannhueck/composing-functions/README.md

 # From Function1#compose to Kleisli

-## Different Ways of Function Composition
+## Different Ways of Function Composition in Scala

 This repo contains code an slides for my talk on this subject.